What budget should you plan for a trip to Guadeloupe?

 - Half-day sailing in Les Saintes

-In short, there’s plenty to do and to see, whether or not you want to spend a lot of money on these activities.
-In my opinion, it’s still worth setting aside a small budget per person, depending on the number of days you’ll be there, to consider a few paid activities.
+In short, there is plenty to see and do, whether or not you want to spend much on activities.
+It is still worth setting aside a modest amount per person for a few paid activities, depending on the length of your stay.
 I’d say a budget of €200 per person (for 1 week / 10 days) is a good starting point.
-This will allow you to take a day boat trip (around €100), followed by some small activities (kayaking, paddling).
+That would cover a full-day boat trip at around €100, plus a few less expensive activities such as kayaking or paddleboarding.

 Of course, if you want to try more expensive activities such as jet skiing or microlighting, your budget will quickly increase.